 The 1956 series between the All Blacks and the Springboks was without a doubt the most intense and brutal series ever played between these two nations.
 It left lasting impressions on New Zealand and South African rugby and societies.
 This series of articles- on the 1956 tour- will examine firstly why this series was so intense and influential and will discuss secondly the nature of those long-term effects.
 While South Africans are quick to point that the Springboks lost the series due to dirty tactics -New Zealand introducing boxing champ Kevin Skinner to knock the South African props into submission- and poor refereeing the writings of Mclean (the battle for the rugby crown), Warwick Roger (old heroes), Chris Greyvenstein (Springbok Saga) and video interviews with ex-players (see here) reveals a slightly more complex scenario.
-Discussion of the above mentioned sources will reveal that the series outcome and the brutal nature of the series had much to do with the rugby history –previous contests, records and style of playing- and general past –and the back ground and consciousness of the people in both countries.
-Overall, this sequence of writings about the ’56 tour will show that New Zealand won the series because in the final analysis they were absolutely desperate to win and consequently more focused, unified and ultimately better prepared than the South Africans.
+Discussion of the above mentioned sources will reveal that the series outcome and the brutal nature of the series had much to do with the rugby history –previous contests, records, style of playing and general past – and undoubtedly the background and consciousness of the people in both countries.
+Overall, the mentioned sources reveal that New Zealand won the series because in the final analysis they were absolutely desperate to win and consequently more focused, unified and ultimately better prepared than the South Africans.

 At the time of the 1956 tour South Africa haven’t lost a test series for sixty years namely since 1896.
 South Africa played its first ever test series in 1891 against a British touring side and lost all three the test matches (4-0; 3-0 and 4-0).
 A try was worth 1 point and a kick 2 points in those early years so the tourist outscored the South Africans with two tries and one conversion in the first and last tests and with a try and one conversion in the second test.